Washi1337/ctf-writeups/FlareOn/2020/6/README.md

 ![Figure 4](gui2.png)

-Scanning the resulting QR code with a phone:
+Scanning the resulting QR code with a phone...

 ![Figure 5](scan.png)